- Why free play is important to your kids

 - Curriculum: Find out how much emphasis is placed on academics and how much on play.
 Make sure that the program is broadly directed at the developmental milestones for the age group, leaves plenty of time for free play and discovery, and allows for cognitive (learning), emotional, and social development.
 If the structure is too narrow or rigid, question why.

 - Class size and teacher/child ratio: At the preschool level, small classes with no more than 8 children to one teacher are recommended.
 Check how children are supervised inside and outside.

 - Holiday care: Does the preschool offer holiday care?
 If you work full time, where will your child be looked after during the holidays?

-- Safety: Do the teachers have first aid training?
+- Safety: Do the teachers have first aid or CPR training?
 What emergency plans does the school have in place?
 How is your child protected and kept safe while at school?

 Given the opportunity, children learn in a playful and joyful manner.
 In doing so, they develop intrinsic values, self-control, and emotional well-being.
-High quality play based preschools provide a wonderful foundation upon which to build a lifelong love of learning.
+A high-quality play-based preschool provides a wonderful foundation upon which to build a lifelong love of learning.